 The BPA membership includes third party insurance.
 Personal accident insurance is available from www.extremeplus.co.uk

-The initial day’s training is available on most Friday's throughout the summer and on other midweek days on request.
+The initial day’s training is available on most Friday's throughout the summer.
 You will be asked to arrive at 8.30 am on the training day.
 Jumping takes place everyday on a first-come first-served basis and continues until dusk, weather permitting.
 It is possible to complete 2 or more jumps in a day.

 We are open for jumping at:

 - Weekend and bank holidays 8.30 am

 - Tuesday-Friday 9.30 am

 - Monday 12.30 pm.
 (During British Summer Time only in line with the clock change)

 For safety reasons we cannot accept men over 14½ stone (92kgs) and women over 13½stone (86kgs) fully clothed and, consequently, you may be weighed during registration.

 You must be at least 16 years of age.
 Under 18s require parental/guardian consent.
 Everyone must sign a declaration of fitness.
 Anyone 40 years or over must have the declaration signed and stamped by their doctor.
 Forms will be provided on request.

 The upper age limit for training is 54.